paritytech/metadata-portal/docs/NOTES.md

 ## Overview

-The *Frequency Metadata Portal* is a web page that shows users the latest metadata for the *Frequency* blockchain for use with the *Parity Signer* mobile app.
+The *Frequency Metadata Portal* is a website that shows users the latest metadata for the *Frequency* blockchain for use with the *Parity Signer* mobile app.
+It utilizes static and video [QR bar codes](https://en.wikipedia.org/wiki/QR_code).

 The URL for accessing the portal is: